Austin Creek SRA

 Effective August 17, 2012

 Stewards of the Coast and Redwoods, a cooperating association that works in partnership with California State Parks, has reopened Austin Creek State SRA's Bullfrog Pond campground by way of an operating agreement with State Parks.
-Tom King and Manning Flats campsites are closed.
+The three primitive backcountry campsites (Tom King and Mannings Flat 1 & 2) are currently OPEN.
+You must apply for a backcountry permit in person ONLY, no advanced reservation or self-registration is permitted for these sites.
+Bullfrog Pond Campground is on a first come, first served basis.
+Groups can make a reservation for 4 or more campsites at one time, please call the Stewards office to make those reservations (subject to availability).

 View http://www.stewardsofthecoastandredwoods.org/austincreekcamping.htm for Bullfrog Pond Camping information.